 This curriculum includes diverse experiences integrated into all three years of residency.
 There are two dedicated rotations in the first and third year which include working with Sports Medicine, Orthopedic Surgery, Podiatry, Physical Therapy, Collegiate Athletic Training and an Ortho tech.
 Additionally, there are longitudinal musculoskeletal didactic experiences and resident musculoskeletal team presentations.
 Second and third year residents perform group physicals for local athletes and attend a sporting event.
 The Sports Medicine/Orthopedics experience provides an opportunity for residents to learn how to provide team based care for patients with musculoskeletal concerns.

 Our Surgery curriculum has two distinct components: an R1 general surgery inpatient rotation, in which residents assist our general surgeons in all areas of pre-op, OR, and post-op patient care; and R3 outpatient surgery rotations, in which residents spend time with both our general surgeons and local surgical sub-specialists, acquiring skills including excision of “lumps and bumps”, punch biopsies, suturing techniques, vasectomies, circumcisions, and slit lamp eye exams.
-The emphasis is on developing solid surgical skills that are useful for FMs in the care of their patients.
+The emphasis is on developing solid surgical skills that are useful for Family Physicians.

 Residents learn to evaluate and manage a variety of problems in the Emergency Department for a total of two months.
 This includes trauma and emergencies such as injuries, poisoning, shock, respiratory and cardiac arrest, as well as the acute care of a spectrum of medical, psychiatric, and surgical conditions.
 The ED is also an important milieu to learn about the interaction of physicians and patients with law enforcement, public health agencies, and the inpatient services.
 The emergency medicine attending physicians instruct and supervise the resident in diagnostic and therapeutic procedures.
 Throughout the residency, residents with a special interest in learning procedures or interventions are invited to participate in cases in the ED.

 This rotation combines independent work and scheduled modules to help residents learn how to advocate for the health of the greater community in their role as a family physician.
 The first module involves multiple health promotion activities in community and agricultural settings.
-Residents work with community health leaders doing hands on work in free clinics at the homeless shelter, health presentations in the lettuce fields, and visits to migrant labor camps.
+Residents work with community health leaders doing hands on work in free clinics at the homeless shelter, health presentations to farm workers, and visits to migrant labor camps.
 Residents also provide health education to “Promotores,” community leaders in health promotion in Monterey County.

 The second module leads residents through a Community Oriented Primary Care (COPC) process in a public health issue of the resident’s choice.
 Here residents conduct patient health surveys, meet with local leaders, explore partnerships and coalitions and develop promotion and control strategies that impact our community health.
 Recent projects include residents collaborating together to develop a woman’s free clinic, diabetes prevention outreach and education, and building wheelchair access ramps in low income apartments.
 Frequent one on one meetings with the Community Medicine attendings provide support and guidance.